-Lawyer Sittra Biabangkerd has asked Chuvit Kamolvisit to clarify reports that he received 50 million baht from shady sources, far more than the amount he admitted to having received and then donating to hospitals.
+Crusading lawyer Sittra Biabangkerd has asked Chuvit Kamolvisit to clarify reports that the whistleblower received 50 million baht from shady sources, far more than the amount he admitted to having received and then donating to hospitals.

 At a press conference on Thursday, Mr Sittra said Mr Chuvit had been forced to admit that he had accepted 6 million baht from “Inspector Sua” after seeing the evidence he produced.

 Inspector Sua is Pol Lt Col Wasawat Makurasakul, who has been suspended for frequent absenteeism from his post in the Office of Logistics of the Royal Thai Police.
 Investigators believe his frequent absences could be linked to his running of a multi-billion-baht gambling network, as Mr Chuvit has alleged.

 Mr Sittra said on Thursday that Mr Chuvit had a right-hand man who ran an e-cigarette and cannabis business.
 The man reportedly took Inspector Sua to meet Mr Chuvit at the Davis Hotel that the latter owns on Sukhumvit Soi 24 to give money to him.

 Since then, Chuvit had stopped exposing the gambling operator on his Facebook page, said Mr Sittra, asking rhetorically whether this was related to the meeting at the hotel during Chinese New Year.

 He also said he would file a complaint with the police Central Investigation Bureau to look into the transfer of cryptocurrency worth over 50 million baht into a bank account of Mr Chuvit’s right-hand man.
 He asked Mr Chuvit to clarify the sum.

 Bags of banknotes